A TEENAGER who pelted firefighters with stones has avoided being sent to prison after breaking the terms of his community punishment.

 But yesterday he appeared at Bolton Youth Court for failing to attend an appointment with the youth offending team on July 4 and for failing to comply with his curfew on August 17.

 The court heard the teenager had previously unplugged the box which monitors his electronic curfew.
-The breach of the curfew happened after he had an argument with his girlfriend, the court was told.
+The breach of the curfew happened after he had an argument with his girlfriend, the court was

 He was said to have left the house at about 12.30am and returned at about 3am.
-He left the house later that morning when he was not permitted to.
+He left the house later that morning when he was

 Peter Leather, defending, said: “He has kept a considerable number of appointments.
 He had fallen out with his girlfriend over the telephone.